DimasAgung98/BINAR-CHALLENGE-CHAPT-6/README.md

 3. Can sign out / exit via dashboard
 4. Register connect with DB
 5. Can delete user and biodata at the same time on dashboard or database
+6. User and Admin have a different login page

 NOTE :
 1. game_user_history not working yet, but still connect to database
 2. Update function just delete data from game_users.
 For game_user_biodata on progress
+3. Admin only can login from /admin